pivotal/docs-tap/scst-scan/samples/private-source.hbs.md

-# Sample private source scan
+# Sample private source scan for Supply Chain Security Tools - Scan

+This example shows how you can perform a private source scan for SCST - Scan.

 ## <a id="define-resources"></a>Define the resources